MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -SubmitSamplesConsent
-Remove how Windows Defender checks for user consent for certain samples.
+Indicates that the cmdlet removes how Windows Defender checks for user consent for certain samples.

 ```yaml
 Type: SwitchParameter